Stardown-app/Stardown/README.md

 ## Privacy

 Stardown will never sell any data to anyone, and does not collect nor send any of your personal data anywhere.
-What you copy with Stardown is stored locally in your device's clipboard and/or locally in Stardown's notepad.
+Everything you copy or download using Stardown is stored locally.

 ## Permissions